hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 You can read detail more about how this coefficient is calculated [here](https://hbctraining.github.io/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/CC_metrics_extra.html).

 Thanks to our nf-core/bcbioR pipeline, our `metrics` object already has this data ready to go.
 However, if you are running a different pipeline, you may need to calculate this statistic yourself.

+This is computed using phantompeakqualtools R package (its old and difficult to install).
+Give code to run it

 You can find code for calculating NSC [here] (####INSERT LINK OR DROPDOWN TO CODE SNIPPET)

 ```
 metrics %>%